 Bell's palsy is most often connected with a viral infection such as HSV-1 (the virus that causes cold sores), Epstein-Barr (the virus that causes mononucleosis), or influenza (the flu).
-It also can happen with ear infections, bad colds, Lyme disease, and trauma to the head or face.
+It's also associated with ear infections, bad colds, the infectious agent that causes Lyme disease, and trauma to the head or face.

 Often the virus or infection that causes Bell's palsy is so mild that some kids don't ever feel sick.
-Usually the virus or infection has passed before the symptoms of Bell's palsy begin.
+Usually the virus or infection has passed before the symptoms of Bell's palsy start to appear.

 Bell's palsy tends to happen quickly.
 Some kids may feel pain behind or in front of their ears for a few hours or even days before the facial weakness sets in.